agalsidase alfa ghu 3.5 mg / 3.5 mL concentrated injection vial

-You are pregnant or intend to become pregnant or are breastfeeding or wish to breastfeed.
+3. You are pregnant or intend to become pregnant, or are breastfeeding or wish to breastfeed

-Your doctor will discuss the risks and benefits of taking REPLAGAL if you are pregnant
+Your doctor will discuss the risks and benefits of using REPLAGAL if you are pregnant

-If you have not told your doctor about any of the above, tell him/her before you are given REPLAGAL.
+If you have not told your doctor about any of the above, tell him/her before you use

 How is REPLAGAL given